- The commercial name and the brands for products and services.

 Furthermore, legal persons of a private nature may also be partners to these companies, when they are dedicated to the marketing and sales of perishable products.
 In any case, the number of partners who are individuals shall be higher than the number of partners who are legal persons.
 A minimum of three partners shall be required for the establishment of an SAT.

-4. Establishment of the business: as a structural element in corporate organization, it has been defined by the Commercial Code (spanish version) as a set of assets or goods organized by the entrepreneur in order to carry out the company's purposes.
+4. Establishment of the business: as a structural element in corporate organization, it has been defined by the (spanish version) as a set of assets or goods organized by the entrepreneur in order to carry out the company's purposes.
 A single person may own several commercial establishments and, in the same fashion, a single commercial establishment may belong to several individuals and may be used for the execution of several activities.

 In this matter, it is worth noting that commercial companies may carry out the purposes foreseen in their corporate purpose through the following kinds of establishments: Agencies; Branches; Establishments as such; According to commercial law, the commercial establishment is comprised by: